 South Crofty Mine Shaft Sections

-Geological cross sections of the main shafts of the mine were produced.
-New Cook’s Kitchen Shaft, East Pool Engine Shaft and Roskear Shaft sections are shown below.
+Geological cross sections of the main shafts of South Crofty were produced: New Cook’s Kitchen Shaft, East Pool Engine Shaft and Roskear Shaft sections are shown below.

 This section through Roskear Shaft was completed in September 1997, using the 1:500 film level plans and plans of the surrounding mines/shallow workings.
 Roskear Shaft was begun by the Dolcoath Company in 1923, after the closure of Dolcoath Mine in 1921, and was planned to be the focus of the New Dolcoath Mine.
 The circular, brick-lined, shaft was sunk by shaft sinkers from South Wales and eventually reached 2000 feet deep by late 1926.
 Levels at 1700, 1900 and 2000 feet intersected a number of lodes and some limited stoping was done on the Roskear Complex for wolfram and tin.
 Though some of the lodes showed promise the company ran out of capital and attempts to raise more failed.
 Operations ceased in December 1929 and the company went into receivership in April 1930.
 South Crofty acquired all the Dolcoath assets in 1936.
 Unbeknown to the Dolcoath miners, had they sunk the shaft a further 200 feet they would have discovered the Roskear and Dolcoath lodes that were a major resource for South Crofty.
 The Roskear section was really developed from 1979 onwards after a major exploration drilling programme, and became perhaps the most important ore zone in the mine upto its closure in 1998.
 Many of the lodes found in the 1920’s with depth became very rich.
 Had they been developed it is likely that Dolcoath would have persisted into the 1990’s and bought out South Crofty rather than the other way around – such is mining!
 Once the Dolcoath and Roskear lodes began to be exploited Roskear Shaft became a major (updraught) ventilation shaft with large fans at the collar.
 Many local people remember the plume of warm moist air that rose above the shaft in Winter, visible for miles.
 In the early 1990’s the shaft was deepened to the 400fm level and was refurbished with a new winder house, etc, to become the mines secondary egress after the condemnation of Robinson’s Shaft in 1994.This drawing took around 40 hours to complete and was originally input into AutoCAD; in 2006 it was converted into a CDR drawing and in 2011 a new coloured version.